 Liability insurance will cover the costs of a third-party claim against you.

-For example, if you were employed by a shop to fit some new shelves, and someone trips over your tools, they could make a claim against you, which could get pretty expensive – yikes!
+For example, if you were employed by a shop to fit some new shelves, and someone trips over your tools, they could make a claim against you, which could be expensive.

-Consider combining your contractors' insurance with other types of business cover, as it could prove cheaper and easier than arranging separate policies.
+Consider combining different types of business insurance into one contractors' insurance policy, as it could prove cheaper and easier than arranging separate cover.

 And be sure to compare prices from multiple providers, too.